 A block will be generated in block generation stage (see Algorithm 3).
 In general, the elected block proposer will generate a new block, which contains transaction records and other necessary information.
 Then, the block proposer will broadcast the new block to other nodes.
 When receiving the block successfully, nodes will immediately start block verification stage.

 A block contains a header and a body.
 The header consists of the round number, the hash value of previous block, the current block hash, the identity of the block proposer, the full signature and the root of transactions, and so on.
 Block body usually stores transaction recodes.
 When generating a block, most of these data are packaged into the block.
-Specially, the full signature can only be appended to this block in block finalization stage.
+Specially, the full signature can only be appended to this block in block finalization stage.(all…but把前面两句合成一句)

 4.2.3 Block Verification Stage

 In block verification stage, all nodes will verify the new block from current block proposer.
 When receiving a block, consensus nodes will verify the legality of block proposer and the content of the block.
-Each node will generate a partial signature if the block is valid, because SWIB uses partial signature as vote.
+Nodes will vote for the current block.

 In block verification stage, a node needs to check the following conditions: